Storyboards in UX/UI Design

 What are the common mistakes to avoid when creating UX storyboards?

 1. Overcomplicated visuals: Keep the sketches simple and focused on key interactions.
-Overly detailed illustrations can distract from the main purpose of the storyboard, which is to communicate user experiences.
+Overly detailed illustrations can distract from the main purpose of the storyboard—which is to communicate user experiences.

 1. Lacks clear annotations: Always provide clear annotations that explain what happens in each frame.
-This helps others understand the storyboard without needing additional explanations.
+This helps others understand the storyboard without their needing additional explanations.

 Take our Master Class Storyboarding 101: From Ideas to Narratives with Kay Carmichael, Storyboard Artist and Teacher.